3urobeat/node-steamid-resolver/README.md

     - `err` - A String detailing the reason of the failure or `null` on success
     - `info` - The full information of the user as object or `null` on failure.
 Example: [Imagine this but as an object](https://steamcommunity.com/id/3urobeat?xml=1)

+### steamID64ToProfileName(steamID64, callback)
+- `steamID64` - steamID64 or full URL of the user you want to get the profile name of.
+Example: `"76561197960287930"` or `"https://steamcommunity.com/profiles/76561197960287930"`
+- `callback` - Optional: Called on error or success
+    - `err` - A String detailing the reason of the failure or `null` on success
+    - `profileName` - The profile name of the user or `null` on failure.
+Example on success: `"Rabscuttle"`

 ### customUrlToFullInfo(customURL, callback)
 - `customURL` - customURL or full URL of the user you want to get all information of.
 - `callback` - Optional: Called on error or success
     - `err` - A String detailing the reason of the failure or `null` on success
     - `info` - The full information of the user as object or `null` on failure.
 Example: [Imagine this but as an object](https://steamcommunity.com/id/3urobeat?xml=1)

+### customUrlToProfileName(customURL, callback)
+- `customURL` - customURL or full URL of the user you want to get the profile name of.
+Example: `"gabelogannewell"` or `"https://steamcommunity.com/id/gabelogannewell"`
+- `callback` - Optional: Called on error or success
+    - `err` - A String detailing the reason of the failure or `null` on success
+    - `profileName` - The profile name of the user or `null` on failure.
+Example on success: `"Rabscuttle"`

 ### groupUrlToGroupID64(groupURL, callback)
 - `groupURL` - groupURL or full URL of the group you want to get the groupID64 of.
 Example: `"3urobeatGroup"` or `"https://steamcommunity.com/groups/3urobeatGroup"`